 \section{Introduction}

-With the growing ubiquity of machine-learning (ML) algorithms, economist are becoming increasingly interested in how ML\ affects economic interactions.
-What makes this combination theoretically interesting is that in contrast to traditional domains of ML, the training data the serves ML in economic situations is often endogenous --- i.e., it is generated by the behavior of other agents, which may themselves be a product of ML algorithms.
+With the growing ubiquity of machine-learning (ML) algorithms, economists are becoming increasingly interested in how ML\ affects economic interactions.
+What makes this combination theoretically interesting is that in contrast to traditional domains of ML, the training data that is likely to serve ML in economic situations is often \textit{endogenous} --- i.e., it is generated by the behavior of other agents, who may themselves be a product of ML algorithms.
 Of particular interest are dynamic strategic interactions, where players may use ML to learn how to respond to opponents' history-dependent behavior --- which itself may be the product of algorithmic learning.
 For example, as oligopolists adopt ML algorithms for pricing decisions, a natural question of economic importance is how this tendency impacts the scope for collusive pricing.
-Likewise, if autonomous vehicles become more widely used, they will need to learn the appropriate mixture of deference and assertiveness when interacting with each other.

-At a very crude level, ML algorithms can be classified into two paradigms, based on whether constructing a predictive model of the environment is part of what the algorithm does (e.g., see Sutton and Barto (1998)).
-Model-free methods such as reinforcement learning are based on a direct association between actions and feedback, without building a model of how actions map into outcomes.
+ML methods can be crudely classified into two paradigms, based on whether the method involves constructing a predictive model of the environment (Sutton and Barto (1998)).
+Model-free methods such as reinforcement learning develop a direct association between actions and payoffs, without building a predictive model of how actions map into payoff-relevant variables.
 In contrast, model-based methods learn a predictive model of the environment's data-generating process.
-The space of models that the algorithm explores may be highly structured and interpretable (e.g., penalized linear regression or probabilistic graphical models) or loose and difficult to interpret (e.g., random forests).
+The space of models that the algorithm explores may be structured and interpretable (e.g., penalized linear regression or probabilistic graphical models) or loose and difficult to interpret (e.g., random forests).